merkjunnie/ECE2112_Spotify2023_EDA/README.md

 # An Exploratory Data Analysis on Most Streamed Spotify Songs of 2023
-*Explore the world of music trends through Spotify's most-streamed tracks of 2023.
+*Hello Music lovers!!
+Explore the world of music trends through Spotify's most-streamed tracks of 2023.
 This analysis dives into the data behind popular songs to understand patterns and characteristics of highly streamed music.
 From genre insights to trends over time, this project sheds light on what drives streams and who the top artists are.*
 ***
 ## Overview
 This exploratory data analysis (EDA) investigates the attributes of Spotify's top songs in 2023.
 Using a comprehensive dataset from [Kaggle](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023/data), we examine trends, track performance, and correlations between various musical characteristics and popularity.
 The project provides insights into the composition of top tracks and evaluates the influence of different platforms like Spotify and Apple on track popularity.
 This analysis highlights patterns in streaming data, genre-specific trends, and examines how factors like danceability, tempo, and energy impact track popularity.